 There are a lot of questions surrounding the HPV vaccine.
 We spoke with Lois Ramondetta, M.D., professor of Gynecologic Oncology and Reproductive Medicine.
 Here’s what she told us about the age range for the HPV vaccine.

-Boys and girls ages 9 to 26 can get the vaccine
+Males and females ages 9 to 45 can get the vaccine

 The CDC recommends all boys and girls get the HPV vaccine between the ages of 11 and 12, the age for optimal protection.
 They should get two shots, six to 12 months apart.